Codeception/codeception.github.com/_posts/2014-02-18-codeception-2.0-alpha.markdown

 ?>
 {% endhighlight %}

-As you see, everything in in `does` closure is executed in separate session.
+As you see, everything in `does` closure is executed in separate session.
 This way you can test user-to-user interactions on your site.
 For example Alice writes a private message to Bob and Bob responds back.
 Similarly you can have multiple REST sessions in a test.

 Such scenario cases can be implemented.
 That's what friends are for.